mlhartme/stool/client/documentation.md

 ## Stage Commands

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
-Typical stage commands are `status`, `start`, and `stop`.
+Typical stage commands are `status`, `publish`, and `delete`.
 All stage commands support the same stage options, see `sc help stage-options` for documentation.

 ### sc-stage-options